danpla/dpscreenocr/doc/manual.md

 # About dpScreenOCR

-dpScreenOCR is a free and open-source program to recognize text on screen.
+dpScreenOCR is a free and open-source program to recognize text on the screen.
 Powered by [Tesseract][], it supports more than 100 languages and can split independent text blocks, e.g. columns.